hellbox/srob-migration/content/reviews/after-the-end-of-the-world.md

-name = "After the end of the world" title = "After the end of the world" dek = "In Michelle Tea's latest memoir/novel hybrid, her years as a queer literary youth icon have caught up with her." type = "Review"facebookauto = "Michelle Tea's latest book is a novel/memoir hybrid set in a post-apocalyptic San Francisco in the summer of 1999. " twitterauto = "Michelle Tea has always been a queer icon/sex symbol.
+name = "After the end of the world" title = "After the end of the world" dek = "In Michelle Tea's latest memoir/novel hybrid, her years as a queer literary youth icon have caught up with her." type = "Review" facebookauto = "Michelle Tea's latest book is a novel/memoir hybrid set in a post-apocalyptic San Francisco in the summer of 1999. " twitterauto = "Michelle Tea has always been a queer icon/sex symbol.
 Her latest novel/memoir hybrid tackles that idea head-on." reviews_byline = ["writers/sarah-galvin.md"] reviews_books = ["books/black-wave.md"]